 Frame-by-Frame animation is an animation style where each frame of animation is drawn individually to create the illusion of movement.
 Iconic Disney films of the 20th century such as Cinderella, Alice in Wonderland, The Lion King, and Aladdin are all brought to life by the magic of Frame-by-Frame Animation.
-Also known as 2D traditional animation, this style of animation was inherently difficult and time-consuming to create and is not used widely for feature films anymore, but due to its stunning aesthetics, it is still used for animation projects with shorter length.
+Also known as 2D traditional animation, this style of animation was inherently difficult and time-consuming to create and is not used widely by animation studios for feature films anymore, but due to its stunning aesthetics, it is still used for animation projects with shorter length.

 How is Frame-by-Frame Animation Created?